Journera/glutil/README.md

-# Glutil
+# glutil

 A collection of utilities for managing partitions of tables in the AWS Glue Data Catalog that are built on datasets stored in S3.

 ## Hello Friends

-Glutil is currently in the process of being open sourced.
+`glutil` is currently in the process of being open sourced.
 There are still a couple small things we want to get done before calling that job done.
 As such, please pardon any sharp edges, and let us know about them by [creating an issue](https://github.com/Journera/glutil/issues/new).